micrabom/micrabom/README.md

 ## QA Engineer | Developer | Designer

-I'm Rab from the Philippines, and I do QA Testing and Development.
+I'm Rab from Philippines, and I do QA Testing and Development.
 I am currently studying automation, as well as working in WordPress.
 I also enjoy Graphic Design and Admin Support.